Bank of America’s Affordable Loan Solution

 In what is looking a lot like a jab at the FHA, Bank of America is set to launch a 3% down payment mortgage nationwide with the help of Freddie Mac and nonprofit Self-Help Ventures Fund.

 The new loan program, known as the “Affordable Loan Solution,” aims to help underserved borrowers obtain homes with very little down.

 It counters the flagship FHA loan program, which requires 3.5% down payment and marginal credit scores, and appears to be quite similar to Freddie Mac’s Home Possible Advantage loan program.

-Bank of America is apparently rolling out the program as an alternative to the FHA, with managing director D. Steve Boland citing the “uncertainties” when working with the FHA.
+Bank of America is rolling out the program as an alternative to the FHA, with many large lenders now shying away from the agency because of recent significant penalties.

 His comments likely relate to a number of recent lawsuits with the Department of Housing and Urban Development (HUD) over faulty FHA loans.

 Wells Fargo just agreed to pay $1.2 billion to settle claims it made reckless FHA loans, and Quicken has a pending lawsuit involving the quality of the FHA loans it originated.